ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

    ```
    {: pre}

    **Make sure to always use the same terminal window in the next sections or to set the environment variables if you use a new window**.
-The environment variables in `export` are in [Terraform format](https://developer.hashicorp.com/terraform/cli/config/environment-variables) (notice the `TF_VAR_` prefix) for convenience.
+The environment variables in `export` are in [Terraform format](https://developer.hashicorp.com/terraform/cli/config/environment-variables){: external} (notice the `TF_VAR_` prefix) for convenience.
 They are used in subsequent sections.
    {: tip}

 ## Basics of software installation